PrioteasaAndrei/snake-q-learning/Notes.md

 Die = -10 p or #steps > 100 * len(snake) -10p
     | no progress proportional with the length of the snake
 Move without hitting the wall or diying = 0p
+(i don't want the shortest path and don't want the snake to move forever to maximize reward)